NickGrunert/master-thesis/modules/02_algorithm.typ

     It is important to acknowledge that the graphs are not normalized, which results in an apparent unevenness that does not accurately reflect the underlying data.
     The values ranging from 80 to 100 are regarded as sufficiently proximate to be classified as a single, cohesive plateau.

-    The second example row demonstrates a surface that persists of two merged surfaces, which the algorithm detects in the x and magnitude direction.
+    The second example row demonstrates a surface that persists of two merged surfaces, which the algorithm detects in the x and magnitude directions.
     This is visually quite good and can be confirmed as two distinct plateaus in the data.

     The third row illustrates a regrettable scenario in which both the x and y directions exhibit a single dominant plateau, a phenomenon that is accurately reflected in the scores.